MichaelPaddon/imaplar/docs/index.rst

   policies:
     mypolicy: |
-      # this is a python script
+      # this policy does nothing
       pass

   logging: